Prajnabhandary/VITON/Readme.md

 ![Solution Architecture Diagram]()

-1. **User Uploads**:
+## Workflow

-    - The user uploads two images: an original image of themselves and an image of the clothing item they wish to try on.
+1. **Upload Images**: Users interact with a web interface to upload two images: one of the person and one of the clothing item they wish to try on.
+The interface supports common image formats such as JPG and PNG.

 2. **Preprocessing**:
-    - **Resizing**: Both images are resized to a standard dimension (192x256) to ensure consistency and optimal performance during the try-on process.
+   - **Resize Images**: The uploaded images are resized to a standard resolution suitable for processing.
+This ensures consistency and improves the efficiency of the subsequent steps.
-    - **Masking**: A mask of the clothing item is generated using the `rembg` tool, which helps in isolating the clothing item from its background.
+   - **Background Removal**: The `rembg` tool is used to remove the background from the clothing image.
+This step isolates the garment, creating a mask that highlights the clothing item and discards any unwanted background elements.

-3. **Virtual Try-On**:
+3. **Warping**: The preprocessed clothing image and mask are fed into the `MobileAFWM` (Mobile Affine Flow Warping Module) model.
+This model aligns the clothing image with the person image by estimating a flow field that accurately deforms the clothing to match the shape and pose of the person.
+This step ensures that the garment fits naturally on the person's body.

-    - **Pipeline Initialization**: A deep learning pipeline, `DMVTONPipeline`, is initialized with pre-trained models for warping the clothing item to fit the user's body shape and for generating the final try-on image.
+4. **Blending**: The aligned clothing image, along with the person image, is passed to the `MobileNetV2_unet` model.
+This blending model synthesizes the final output by combining features from both images.
+It ensures a seamless integration of the clothing onto the person, resulting in a realistic try-on effect.

-    - **Image Generation**: The pipeline takes the resized original image, the resized clothing image, and the generated mask as inputs to produce a realistic virtual try-on image.
-The result is saved and displayed to the user.
+5. **Display**: The final try-on image, along with the original person image and the clothing image, are displayed on the web interface.
+This allows users to visually compare and evaluate the virtual try-on result directly in their browser.

 ## Tools and Models Used